How to Listen to Music on FaceTime Using SharePlay

 When SharePlay is initiated by someone in a FaceTime call, you can see what song is being played within the video call’s controls at the top.
 This is indicated by a music note icon that should appear below the participants’ names along with the name of the song or audio that’s playing.

-You can start listening to music that’s being played here by tapping on the ‘Open’ button adjacent to ‘Join SharePlay’ inside FaceTime’s video controls at the top.
-You’ll also see the app where a song is streamed from by looking for its app icon on the left side of the ‘Join SharePlay’ section.
+1. You can start listening to music that’s being played here by tapping on Open inside the “Join SharePlay” section from the video controls at the top.
+You’ll also see the app where a song is streamed by looking for its app icon on the left side of this section.

-Regardless of who started it on a video call, anyone on FaceTime can stop the current SharePlay session at any time.
-However, when you opt to leave a session, it’s up to you to decide whether you want to remove yourself from the SharePlay streaming or stop it for all.
+Regardless of who started SharePlay on a video call, anyone on FaceTime can stop the current session.
+When you opt to leave a session, it’s up to you to decide whether you want to remove yourself from the SharePlay streaming or stop it for all.

-You can end SharePlay when streaming music on a FaceTime call by tapping the green clock pill or SharePlay icon at the top left corner of your screen.
+1. You can end SharePlay when streaming music on a FaceTime call by tapping the green clock button or SharePlay icon at the top left corner of your screen.

 When you end SharePlay for yourself, you will be removed from the SharePlay activity but others will continue with the activity.
 When SharePlay is stopped for everyone, you will see who stopped it on your iPhone.

 The ability to play music directly on FaceTime is only possible with apps that support SharePlay.
-Since the feature is relatively new, you can only listen to audio using SharePlay on Apple Music, Digital Concert Hall, Relax Melodies, Moon FM, and Vinyls
+You can currently listen to audio using SharePlay on the following apps:

 What Apps Support SharePlay?